multiformats/multicodec/README.md

 ## MulticodecProtocol Tables

 Multicodec uses "protocol tables" to agree upon the mapping from one multicodec code.
-These tables can be application specific, though -- like [with](https://github.com/multiformats/multihash) [other](https://github.com/multiformats/multibase) [multiformats](https://github.com/multiformats/multiaddr) -- we will keep a globally agreed upon table with common protocols and formats.
+These tables can be application specific, though -- like [with](https://github.com/multiformats/multihash) other [multiformats](https://github.com/multiformats/multiaddr) -- we will keep a globally agreed upon table with common protocols and formats.

 ## Multicodec table

 The full table can be found at [table.csv](/table.csv) inside this repo.
-Codes prefixed with `0x` are varint multicodecs and all others are symbolic.

 ### Adding new multicodecs to the table